strangequarkkk/Scalar-and-Vector-Fields/README.md

 4) Compared the plots of analytically determined 'grad h' and numerically computed 'grad h'.

-5) Wrote a program so that the vector field arrows only originate from the contours.
+5) Wrote a program so that the vector field arrows only originate from the contour lines.

 I have attached the relevant question sheet and recommend that it be read while you're looking at the code.
 The programs were written in a Jupyter Notebook which has also been attached.